 In a nutshell, this is God’s plan to rescue people from certain judgement and eternal punishment:

-- If you have never received this gift from God, but have rejected it in favor of your own efforts, you are helpless to do anything on your own to fix your problem.
-Everyone has this problem from the time they are born, and everyone has done things that displease God (called sin) And it only takes one sin to make us worthy of judgement.
-God’s standard of measurement, contrary to popular opinion, is not that your good deeds outweight your bad deeds, but whether or not you have and bad deeds at all. (“For whoever keeps the whole law and yet stumbles in one point, he has become guilty of all.”
-James 2:10; “…for all have sinned and fall short of the glory of God.”
-Romans 3:23) The first step to salvation is to agree with God that you are guilty and helpless to do anything about it on your own, and are sorry about your sin, and tell Him so.
+- If you have never received this gift from God, but have rejected it in favor of your own efforts, you are helpless to do anything on your own to fix your sin problem.
+Everyone has this problem from the time they are born, and everyone has done things that displease God (“sin”).
+And it only takes one sin to make us worthy of judgement.
+God’s standard of measurement, contrary to popular opinion, is not that your good deeds out-weight your bad deeds, but whether or not you have any bad deeds at all.
+(James 2:10 says, “For whoever keeps the whole law and yet stumbles in one point, he has become guilty of all.”
+Romans 3:23 says, “…for all have sinned and fall short of the glory of God.”)
+The first step to salvation is to agree with God that you are guilty and helpless to do anything about it on your own, and are sorry about your sin, and tell Him so.

 - God knows this about you, but He still loves you.
-That’s why He sent His Son to pay the price for your sins personally. (“For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life.”
-John 3:16) The next step to salvation is to agree with God that He has provided the solution to your problem through the offer of His Son, Jesus Christ, and tell Him so.
+That’s why He sent His Son to pay the price for your sins personally.
+(John 3:16 says, “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him should not perish, but have eternal life.”)
+The next step to salvation is to agree with God that He has provided the solution to your problem through the offer of His Son, Jesus Christ, and tell Him so.

 - Since God offers this solution as a free gift, you need to accept it.
 Telling God, “Well, thanks, but I want to think about it awhile…” is just another way to reject His offer.
 Understanding what God has done intellectually is insufficient, until you take ownership personally of God’s gift of salvation.
-Don’t put it off, because you don’t know when God’s patience with mankind (and you personally) will end and judgment will come. (“Behold, now is the acceptable time, now is the day of salvation.”
-2 Corinthians 6:2b) The last step to receive salvation is to accept God’s free gift of salvation, and tell Him so.
+Don’t put it off, because you don’t know when God’s patience with mankind (and you personally) will end and judgment will come.
+(2 Corinthians 6:2b says, “Behold, now is the acceptable time, now is the day of salvation.”)
+The last step to receive salvation is to accept God’s free gift of salvation, and tell Him so.
 Don’t forget to say, “Thank You!”

 - Tell someone who is already a Christian that you have received God’s gift of salvation.
 This person may be able to help you with the rest of this list.

 - Get a Bible if you don’t already have one, and begin reading it.
 The Gospel of John (the fourth book in the New Testament) is an easy read and a good place to get to know Jesus Christ as He was during His initial time on Earth.
 The book of Paul’s letter to the Colossians is a short read packed with knowledge about Jesus Christ as He is today, and about your new relationship with Him.

 - Get involved in fellowship with other Christians.
 It might be attending a megachurch on Sunday, or a home Bible study on Tuesday with only two other believers.